LibertyDSNP/spec/pages/index.md

 *Status: Not Started*

 Some users and applications need social identities with additional layers of validation.
-How can these be created while being privacy preserving and support and open system.
+How can these be created while being privacy preserving and support an open system.

 #### Distributed Content Moderation
 *Status: Not Started*

-Content moderation is hard because it is different for different people.
+Content moderation is hard because it means different things to different people.
-Make the individual nature of content moderation easier through distributing the work and results.
+Make customizing content moderation easier through distributing the work and results.

 #### Namespace and Multichain support
 *Status: Not Started*

-Identity and content could flow from other systems needing to know where that data originated without collisions.
+Identity and content from other systems could be used without needing to understand the originating system.
-Supporting multichain would be the first step and allow even greater user choice, without locking data to one chain or network.
+Support DSNP across multiple chains to increase user choice and avoid locking data to one chain or network.

 #### Content Bridges
 *Status: Not Started*

-Open social network bridges would allow more content and users accessible to all via DSNP.
+Open social network bridges would allow more content and users to be accessible to all via DSNP.

 #### Service-Node Protocols
 *Status: Not Started*